apache/flink/docs/try-flink/table_api.md

 ## What Will You Be Building?

-In this tutorial, you will learn how to build a continuous ETL pipeline for tracking financial transactions by account over time.
+In this tutorial, you will learn how to build a real-time dashboard to track financial transactions by account.
-You will start by building your report as a nightly batch job, and then migrate to a streaming pipeline.
+The pipeline will read data from Kafka and write the results to MySQL visualized via Grafana.

 ## Prerequisites

-This walkthrough assumes that you have some familiarity with Java or Scala, but you should be able to follow along even if you are coming from a different programming language.
+This walkthrough assumes that you have some familiarity with Java or Scala, but you should be able to follow along even if you come from a different programming language.
 It also assumes that you are familiar with basic relational concepts such as `SELECT` and `GROUP BY` clauses.

 ## Help, I’m Stuck!

 If you get stuck, check out the [community support resources](https://flink.apache.org/community.html).
-In particular, Apache Flink's [user mailing list](https://flink.apache.org/community.html#mailing-lists) is consistently ranked as one of the most active of any Apache project and a great way to get help quickly.
+In particular, Apache Flink's [user mailing list](https://flink.apache.org/community.html#mailing-lists) consistently ranks as one of the most active of any Apache project and a great way to get help quickly.

 ## How To Follow Along